gogoneriel/nerite/README.md

 ## Unredeemable Troves

-In Liquity v2, redemptions do not close Troves (unlike v1).
+In "Liquity V2 protocol which Nerite uses", redemptions do not close Troves (unlike v1).

 **Rationale for leaving Troves open**: Troves are now ordered by interest rate rather than ICR, and so (unlike v1) it is now possible to redeem Troves with ICR > TCR.
 If such Troves were closed upon redemption, then redemptions may lower the TCR - this would be an economic risk / attack vector.

 Hence redemptions in v2 always leave Troves open.
 This ensures that normal redemptions never lower the TCR* of a branch.

 **Need for unredeemable Troves**: Leaving Troves open at redemption means redemptions may result in Troves with very small (or zero) `debt < MIN_DEBT`.
-This could create a griefing risk - by creating many Troves with tiny `debt < MIN_DEBT` at the minimum interest rate, an attacker could “clog up” the bottom of the sorted list of Troves, and future redemptions would hit many Troves without redeeming much BOLD, or even be unprofitable due to gas costs.
+This could create a griefing risk - by creating many Troves with tiny `debt < MIN_DEBT` at the minimum interest rate, an attacker could “clog up” the bottom of the sorted list of Troves, and future redemptions would hit many Troves without redeeming much USDN, or even be unprofitable due to gas costs.

 Therefore, when a Trove is redeemed to below MIN_DEBT, it is tagged as unredeemable and removed from the sorted list.